OpenWebAdvocacy/website/src/posts/uk-browser-and-cloud-investigation-may-fail-to-allow-web-app-competition.md

 If possible, explain the harm that has been caused by browsers not being able to compete in the provision of Web App functionality on iOS.

 While we encourage readers to write longer submissions, short but clear emails that explain the key points are still immensely helpful.

+Please let the CMA know if your name, business or submission is confidential.

 **Please consider spending 15 minutes writing to the regulator.
 After years of campaigning, this is a critical moment to ensure the Web is able to thrive, and we will not be successful without your support!**